paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-043-department-of-health-and-human-services.md

 ### Statutory Notes

 #### References in Text
 The Inspector General Act of 1978, referred to in text, is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 4 (§ 401 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(b), 7, Dec.
+27, 2022, 136 Stat.
+4206, 4361.
+For disposition of sections of the Act into chapter 4 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 #### Codification
 Section is from the Department of Health and Human Services Appropriations Act, 2001.